 3.7 Involvement of the GABAergic System

-Flumazenil (a selective benzodiazepine receptor antagonist), was used in ths study to investigate the involvement of GABAA receptor in the anticonvulsant mechanism of PA.
+Flumazenil (a selective benzodiazepine receptor antagonist), was used in this study to investigate the involvement of GABAA receptor in the anticonvulsant mechanism of PA.
 Animals were administered with PA at doses 50, 100, and 150 mg/kg, similarly, diazepam (1 mg/kg, i.p.), flumazenil (2 mg/kg), and normal saline (10 mL/kg, i.p.) were also administered 30 min before administration of picrotoxin (3 mg/kg i.p.).
 Latency, frequency, and duration of clonic convulsions were recorded.

 4.0 Statistical analysis